 '''

 ax= pyplot.subplot(111,projection='polar')

-ax.set_theta_direction(-1)
+ay out that direction(1)

 '''

-2.5.3 galpy.util.conversion
+3.5.3 galpy.util.conversion

 Utility functions that provide conversions between galpy's natural units and physical units.
 These can be used to translate galpy outputs in natural coordinates to physical units by multiplying with the appropriate function.